monokee/Sekoia/src/modules/state/README.md

 The expected behaviour is documented for ReactiveObject first with some [special exceptions for ReactiveArray](#reactivearray-specialties) at the bottom of the section.

 ##### get([key])
-returns data of key or entire object if key is undefined
+returns data of key or entire object if key is undefined.
+> When retrieving nested ReactiveObjects or ReactiveArrays, the actual Reactive interface is returned.
+> To retrieve plain, serializable data call snapshot() on the returned interface or retrieve a snapshot
+> directly from the reactive parent.

 ##### default([key])
 Returns a deep clone the initial data value that was passed when the model was defined on the first object instantiation.